oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

   - `accessToken` - access token string either encrypted or in JWT format.
   - `serviceName` or `serviceNames` - The name of the downstream service or an array of service names to acquire tokens for.
 - returns an object or an array of objects with the following properties:
-  - `oboServiceName` - The name of the OBO service.
+  - `serviceName` - The name of the OBO service.
-  - `oboAccessToken` - The OBO access token string.
+  - `serviceClientId` - The client ID of the OBO service.
-  - `oboRefreshToken` (optional) - The OBO refresh token string.
+  - `accessToken` - The OBO access token string.
-  - `oboMsalResponse` - The MSAL response object for extra information if needed.
+  - `msalResponse` - The MSAL response object for extra information if needed.

 On Behalf Of HonoJS example: